devops-status-mcp-server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description mentions it works for any domain without vendor registry, providing usage context.
-However, it does not explicitly state when not to use it or compare to alternatives like devops_check_certs, though the differentiation is implied.
+The description mentions it works for any domain without a vendor registry, but it does not explicitly say when not to use it or provide alternatives among siblings.
+Context implies DNS troubleshooting usage.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.